DalatCoder/nghien-cuu-khoa-hoc/README.md

 ##### Data Rule #2
 Data will never be in the format you need (pandas DataFrames)

+##### Data Rule #3
+Accurately predicting rare events is difficult

+#### Data Rule #4
+Track how you minipulate data

+### 2.3: Selecting Your Algorithm
+Algorithm Selection:
+* Compare factors
+* Difference of opinions about which factors are important
+* You will develop your own factors

+Algorithm Decision Factors:
+* Learning type
+* Result
+* Complexity
+* Basic vs enhanced

 # Foundations of PyTorch

 ## 1. Getting started with Pytorch for machine learning